For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Should your parents give you money for university?

-The current Student Finance system uses your parents' income to determine how much money you get as a Maintenance Loan to cover your living costs – this means it's means-tested.
+The current Student Finance system is means-tested, generally using your parents' income to determine how much money you get as a Maintenance Loan to cover your living costs.

 Whether this is fair or not is debatable.
 For starters, the system doesn't really take into account that some parents will also be supporting other children at university, which will strain their income.